nrnb/nrnb.github.io/README.md

 * Server admin: apico@gladstone.ucsf.edu
 * Domain name: NetworkSolutions.com (apico)

-Note: the contents of the ```presentation``` directory are excluded from the repo due to their size, many are over 100MB each.
-Be sure to scp these files over from a pre-existing repo when setting up a new one.
+Note: The contents of the ```presentation``` directory are excluded from the repo due to their size, many are over 100MB each.
+Be sure to scp (the scp command) to securely copy files and directories between remote hosts without starting an FTP session or logging into the remote systems explicitly.
+The scp command uses SSH to transfer data, so it requires a password or passphrase for authentication. these files over from a pre-existing repo when setting up a new one.